-The Higher Education Leadership and Management Graduate Certificate (HELMs) is a 15-credit academic concentration focused on the study of leadership, management and organization in higher education and the intersection of theory and practice.
+The Higher Education Leadership and Management Graduate Certificate (HELM) is a 15-credit academic concentration focused on the study of leadership, management and organization in higher education and the intersection of theory and practice.
 It is designed for the many current and future leaders in higher education who could benefit from additional leadership training but who do not wish to commit to a degree program at the current time.
-Credits earned can be applied towards a master’s or doctoral degree in Higher Education if you decide later that you would like to pursue a degree.
-For more information, blogs.umass.edu/highered
+Credits earned can be applied towards a master’s or doctoral degree in Higher Education at UMass Amherst if you decide later that you would like to pursue a degree.

-You may be interested in pursuing the HELMs Graduate Certificate if you are a:
+You may be interested in pursuing the HELM Graduate Certificate if you are a:

-The HELMs Graduate Certificate is most suitable for those who already have several years of experience working in higher education.
+The HELM Graduate Certificate is most suitable for those who already have several years of experience working in higher education.

-The certificate is taught in an online and blended format with limited face-to-face meetings (approximately once a month during the fall and spring semesters, and three times during the summer session).
+Beginning in Fall 2014 the certificate will be fully online.
 It can be completed in one year by taking two classes in each of the fall and spring semesters, and the final course in the summer.
 Or, courses can be spread out over more semesters.

-The HELMs graduate certificate is administered through UMass Amherst Continuing & Professional Education (C&PE).
+The HELM graduate certificate is administered through UMass Amherst Continuing & Professional Education (C&PE).
 For more information on C&PE tuition and fees, see https://www.umassulearn.net/financial-info/fees-expenses.

 Tuition waivers for eligible state employees for Continuing & Professional Education courses offer a 50% discount on the course tuition.
 For more information on tuition waivers, see https://www.umassulearn.net/financial-info/waivers.